timosandberg/asinine-validator/README.md

 Built-in validators
 -------------------

-Some simple regexps to deal with daily needs
+Some simple regexps are provided out-of-the-box to deal with daily needs.
+See below how to add your own.

 * **username**
 	* /^[a-zA-Z0-9_\-]{4,16}$/